Lucoero/FromDiffuse_To_DenseCloud/README.md

 https://canva.link/4dixrgsp2thwen2

 And the theory used for it is in the pdf "Memory_of_the_project.pdf".
+There are also two videos showing the capabilities of the project.

 The project is divided in two primary enviroments: